-NPLs as a percentage of total loans, remained at low levels relative to Turkish averages as published by the BRSA.
+NPLs as a percentage of total loans remained at low levels relative to Turkish averages as published by the BRSA.
 This percentage decreased to 2.2% in 2010, compared to 3.8% in 2009.
 Akbank's non-performing loans (i.e. over 90 days past due) are fully provisioned in accordance with BRSA.

-For additional information on Akbank's loan losses, see "Management's Discussion and Analysis of Financial Conditions and Results of Operations - Akbank's Provisioning for Impaired Loans"; "Selected Statistical and Other Information - Non-Performing Loans; Provisioning; Loan Losses," and "Selected Statistical and Other Information - Allowance for Loan Losses."
+For additional information on Akbank's loan losses, see "- Akbank's Provisioning for Impaired Loans"; "Selected Statistical and Other Information - Non-Performing Loans; Provisioning; Loan Losses," and "Selected Statistical and Other Information - Allowance for Loan Losses."